 Weatherstripping is your best friend when it comes to sealing gaps.
 It's easy to install and provides a snug fit around your door.
 Here's how to do it:

-Make sure it's tight enough to block drafts but still allow the door to close properly.
+Tip: Make sure it's tight enough to block drafts but still allow the door to close properly.
 You'll want to replace weatherstripping as it wears out, usually every few years, depending on the quality.

 Another quick fix is installing a door sweep to block the gap at the bottom of your door.
 This is a thin strip of rubber or metal that attaches to the bottom of your door.
 It helps to stop drafts from sneaking in underneath.
 Here's how you can add one: